 - a.
 Presenting as your work, test answers that are not your work, including the following: - i.
 Using resources other than those specifically allowed by the instructor (e.g., notes or another person) - ii.
 Copying from another student's test - ii.
-Using notes from any source during a test when notes are not allowed iv.
-Using materials that the instructor is not making available to the whole class (Exception: students with disabilities needing accommodations)
+Using notes from any source during a test when notes are not allowed - iv.
+Using materials that the instructor is not making available to the whole class (Exception: students with disabilities needing accommodations) - v.

-- v.
 Recycling an assignment that has been used in another course (unless approved by the instructor) - b.
-Acquiring a copy of the exam without permission c.
-Providing answers for or soliciting answers from another student with or without permission of the other student (Note: This may either be an attempt to help or harm the targeted student)

-- 2. On a written assignment - a.
+Acquiring a copy of the exam without permission - c.
+Providing answers for or soliciting answers from another student with or without permission of the other student (Note: This may either be an attempt to help or harm the targeted student) - 2.
+On a written assignment - a.
 Presenting as your own work duplicated work that you did not create - i.
 Purchasing written work from an external source - ii.
 Copying work from a free external source (online or otherwise) - iii.
 Presenting as your work something another person has created - b.
-Altering text from another source i.
-Altering select words of some original text in order to conceal plagiarism c.
-Correcting the responses of a graded assignment and presenting them to the instructor as incorrectly graded material

-- 3. Academic dishonesty that is possible in various settings - a.
+Altering text from another source - $i. \ Altering \ select \ words \ of \ some \ original \ text \ in \ order \ to \ conceal \ plagiarism$ - 3.
+Academic dishonesty that is possible in various settings - a.
 Providing money or favors in order to gain academic advantage - b.
-Falsely stating that work was given to the instructor at a certain time when it was not
+Falsely stating that work was given to the instructor at a certain time when it was not - c.
+Correcting the responses of a graded assignment and presenting them to the instructor as incorrectly graded material - d.

-- d.
 Pretending to be someone you are not; taking the place of another - 4.
 Or any other behavior that violates the basic principles of integrity and honesty

-(Above information was an Excerpt from the Academic Integrity Statement Ad Hoc Subcommittee on Academic Integrity in the College of Education and Behavioral Sciences, 2012)

-Program Policies state that "Unprofessional conduct or violation of the rules, regulations or policies of the University or Health Information Management Program may result in dismissal from the program."
+(Above information was an Excerpt from the Academic Integrity Statement Ad Hoc Subcommittee on Academic Integrity in the College of Education and Behavioral Sciences, 2012) Program Policies state that "Unprofessional conduct or violation of the rules, regulations or policies of the University or Health Information Management Program may result in dismissal from the program."